 Nation’s Most Wired Hospitals Demonstrate Progress Through Innovation

-“This year’s Most Wired organizations exemplify progress through innovation,” says Rich Umbdenstock, president and chief executive officer of the American Hospital Association.
-“The hospital field can learn from these outstanding organizations ways that information technology (IT) can help to improve efficiency.”
+“This year’s Most Wired organizations exemplify progress through innovation,” says Rich Umbdenstock, president and CEO of the American Hospital Association.
+“The hospital field can learn from these outstanding organizations ways that IT can help to improve efficiency.”

 Among some of the key findings from this year’s survey:

-“Being recognized as a Most Wired hospital two years in a row demonstrates Eisenhower Medical Center’s commitment to the use of IT in assisting with the overall care, safety and confidentiality of our patients,” says David Perez, Vice President and Chief Information Officer, Eisenhower Medical Center.
+“Being recognized as a Most Wired Hospital two years in a row demonstrates Eisenhower Medical Center’s commitment to the use of information technology in assisting with the overall care, safety and confidentiality of our patients,” says David Perez, Chief Information Officer, Eisenhower Medical Center.

 Health Care’s Most Wired Survey, conducted between January 15 and March 15, 2013, asked hospitals and health systems nationwide to answer questions regarding their IT initiatives.
 Respondents completed 659 surveys, representing 1,713 hospitals, or roughly 30 percent of all U.S. hospitals.

 Click here for a direct link to the July 2013 H&HN cover story detailing results of their 2013 Most Wired Survey.